tommyzakhoo/autoregressive-part-1/README.md

 I was briefly exposed to time series analysis during an undergraduate econometrics class.
 I recently took a data science challenge that requires fitting an autoregressive model, which piqued my interest in the topic once again.

-In the second part of this project, I will be applying the so-called "Box–Jenkins method" to two real world datasets.
+In the second part of this project, I will be applying the so-called "Box–Jenkins method" to a set of virtual currency time series data.
 Before that, I will briefly describe the method here, using an artificially generated toy dataset for illustration.

 For a more in-depth and mathematical introduction, I highly recommend "<i> Time Series Analysis: Forecasting and Control, 5th Edition </i>" by George E. P. Box and Gwilym M. Jenkins et al. Alternatively, Wikipedia has a nice summary of the method with references. [(link to Wikipedia article)](https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins_method)